Logging and Errors and Metrics, Oh My!

 Cramer Talks Continuous Integration at Harvard

-In this talk with Harvard CS50 students, David Cramer, our co-founder and CEO, dives into the topic of Continuous Iteration: what it is, why it’s important, and what it should mean for developers.
+In this talk with Harvard CS50 students, David Cramer, our co-founder and CTO, dives into the topic of Continuous Iteration: what it is, why it’s important, and what it should mean for developers.

 A People’s History of the Ruby Garbage Collector

 C Ruby’s garbage collector has come a long way since the good old days of Ruby 1.8.
 In this talk, Nate Berkopec (who maintains Sentry’s Ruby SDK) walks through over 20 years of GC history in the C Ruby runtime, and along the way discusses the key features that were added with each Ruby version.

 Everything is Broken and I Don't Know Why

 We all have someone on our team who writes code with bugs in it.
 Not us, of course, but someone else.
 This code somehow gets into production and this code just maybe sometimes crashes.
 How can we detect these issues and extract useful information at runtime so we can fix these bugs?
 What kind of stuff should we even be looking for?
 Sentry developer Matt Robenolt discusses these questions in this talk from JSConf.
 He’s given versions of this presentation multiple times since.

 Sentry developer (and Flask framework creator) Armin Ronacher talks about how the usage of Rust started as an experiment at Sentry but became a non negligible part of our infrastructure.
 This is lessons learned, what works and doesn’t and what we think is going to happen in the future.